How to end password reuse on the web: Related Work

+\myparagraph{Detecting leaked passwords by their use in attacks} Various techniques exist to detect leaked passwords by their attempted use, e.g., honey accounts~\cite{deblasio2017:tripwire} and honey passwords~\cite{bojinov2010:kamouflage, juels2013:honeywords, erguler2016:flatness}, the latter of which we will leverage as well (\secref{sec:framework:design:responder}).
+Alone, these methods do little to detect an attacker's use of a leaked, known-good password for one website at another website where the victim user is known to have an account.
+Defending against such discriminating attacks would seem to require the victim's use of different passwords at distinct websites, which we seek to compel here.

-\myparagraph{Prohibiting popular passwords} Schechter et al.~\cite{schechter2010:popularity} proposed a service by which sites could check whether a password chosen by a user is popular with other users or, more specifically, if its frequency of use exceeds a specified threshold.
+\myparagraph{Detecting popular passwords} Schechter et al.~\cite{schechter2010:popularity} proposed a service at which sites can check whether a password chosen by a user is popular with other users or, more specifically, if its frequency of use exceeds a specified threshold.
 Our goals here are different---we seek to detect the use of similar passwords by the same user at different sites, regardless of popularity.

 \myparagraph{Limiting password-based access} Takada~\cite{takada2017:shutter} proposed to interfere with the misuse of accounts with shared passwords by adding an ``availability control'' to password authentication.
 In this design, a user disables the ability to log into her website account at a third-party service and then re-enables it when needed.
 This approach requires that the attacker be unable to itself enable login, and so requires an additional authentication at the third-party service to protect this enabling.